-On May 1, 2017, the Company completed the acquisition of the PerkinElmer, Inc. ("PKI") Medical Imaging business ("PKI Imaging") for \$276.0 million, subject to any post-closing adjustments.
-The acquisition consists of PerkinElmer Medical Holdings, Inc. and Dexela Limited, together with certain assets of PKI and its direct and indirect subsidiaries relating to digital flat panel X-ray detectors that serve as components for industrial, medical, dental and veterinary X-ray imaging systems (the "Business").
-The Business has about 280 employees, is headquartered in Santa Clara, California and has additional operations in Germany, the Netherlands and the United Kingdom.
-The acquisition of the Business is pursuant to the Master Purchase and Sale Agreement, dated December 21, 2016 (the "Purchase Agreement"), by and between PKI and Varian and the subsequent Assignment and Assumption Agreement, dated January 27, 2017, by and between Varian and Varex, pursuant to which Varian assigned and conveyed all of its rights, obligations, title and interest in the Purchase Agreement to Varex.
+On May 1, 2017, the Company completed the acquisition of the PerkinElmer, Inc. ("PKI") Medical Imaging business ("PKI Imaging") for the initial purchase price of \$277.4 million, or \$273.3 million after post-closing working capital adjustments.
+The acquisition consisted of PerkinElmer Medical Holdings, Inc. and Dexela Limited, together with certain assets of PKI and its direct and indirect subsidiaries relating to digital flat panel X-ray detectors that serve as components for industrial, medical, dental and veterinary X-ray imaging systems.
+PKI Imaging has about 280 employees, is headquartered in Santa Clara, California and has additional operations in Germany, the Netherlands and the United Kingdom.
+The acquisition of PKI Imaging was pursuant to the Master Purchase and Sale Agreement, dated December 21, 2016 (the "Purchase Agreement"), by and between PKI and Varian and the subsequent Assignment and Assumption Agreement, dated January 27, 2017, by and between Varian and Varex, pursuant to which Varian assigned and conveyed all of its rights, obligations, title and interest in the Purchase Agreement to Varex.
+The Company believes that the acquisition could result in opportunities to increase its imaging expertise and complement its existing imaging detector business while providing revenue and cost synergy opportunities over time.